darcyforster/darcyforster/index.markdown

 title: About Me
 image: /assets/icon.png
 ---
 I am a PhD candidate at the University of Sydney, Australia currently completing a thesis on the philosophy of Friedrich Schelling.
-My other areas of interest includes process philosophy, psychedelic science and philosophy of technology.
+My other areas of interest include process philosophy, psychedelic science and philosophy of technology.

 Education:
 ======